laxmananand/zoqq_depl/docs/getting-docs/fx.md

 We will retry settlement every **30 minutes** as a batch.

-## Time Zones by Airwallex Location
+## Time Zones by zoqq Location

-The Airwallex location that you are onboarded with will determine your account time zone.
+The zoqq location that you are onboarded with will determine your account time zone.
 We use the **IANA Time Zone Database (TZDB)**.
-Each Airwallex location is assigned the following time zones:
+Each zoqq location is assigned the following time zones:

 | AWX Entity | Time Zone           | UTC (STD/DST) |
 |------------|---------------------|---------------|